DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 | It offers many options to publish and distribute works: in-screen reading with flippable pages, downloadable files, embedding of the readable format on your own website
 | It is used for books, brochures, magazines, etc
 | Allows downloading of books to read online
-| Because it is possible to upload a designed PDF it is a good way to publish styled and colourful publications
+| Because it is possible to upload a designed PDF it is a good way to publish styled and colorful publications
 | Mostly used by independent publishers and individual users
 | Supports all devices
 | Mobile and desktop